 I can proofread blog posts, websites, marketing materials, books, short stories, social media posts, and pretty much anything else.
 I’ll look for things like extra spaces, missing spaces, missing punctuation, misspellings, capitalization, and a host of other details.
 And if you have a specific style you want me to stick to, I can definitely do that!

-If you request editing along with proofreading, I’ll take a slightly deeper look at your work.
-Rather than just checking for surface errors like grammar and punctuation, I’ll also look at the flow and readability of your text.
+If you request line editing, I’ll take a slightly deeper look at your work.
+Here I am looking at the structure of your sentences and paragraphs.
+Rather than just checking for surface errors like grammar and punctuation, I’ll also look at the flow, clarity, consistency, and readability of your text.
 Is it easy to read or are there some spots that need tweaking?
-Is your content and voice consistent?
+Are your content and voice consistent?
 Are there any errors in well-known facts?

 For transcribing, I’ll provide a written transcript of everything said in your podcast episode, video, or other recording.
 (This is not providing captions!)
 You can post this on your website, blog, or anywhere else for your listeners to either read along, find a specific section, or share quotes of what you said.
-Having a written transcript also makes your content searchable!
-This will make your content easier to find.
+Having a written transcript also makes your content accessible and searchable!
+This will make your content easier to find and make it available to a wider audience.
 With a transcript I will take out stutters, filler words like uh, um, like, and you know, and false starts, leaving you with a clean transcript that is easy to read.
 Each speaker will also be clearly marked.
 And if you should desire it, I can also do verbatim transcripts where every word and syllable makes it onto the page.

 If you’re ready to get started, send me an email at firstname.lastname@example.org or click here to get in touch with me.
 You’ve taken the time to write your content, now let’s take a little more to really make it shine!